 You can submit an adoption application by one of the following ways:

-3. completing one at one of our adoption events.
+2. completing an application at one of our adoption events.

 Review of Your Application by Almost Home